The English language is a little crazy.

 What it is: In a CLE syllable, a consonant + the letters “l” and “e” come at the end of the syllable.

 - table (the first syllable is “ta,” an open syllable, and the second syllable is “ble,” a CLE syllable)

 - example (ex/am/ple – the first two syllables are both closed, and the last syllable, “ple,” is a CLE syllable)

 When to teach it: This is usually the last syllable type that I teach, and we typically address it in second grade.

 If you didn’t know about the 6 syllable types until you read this post, you’re not alone!!
 I didn’t learn about this in my undergraduate education program, nor in my reading specialist master’s program!
-I learned this stuff after becoming a teacher – but boy, it sure has made teaching phonics easier!
+I learned this stuff after becoming a teacher and even after becoming a reading specialist – but boy, it sure has made teaching phonics easier!

 If you’re looking for more support in teaching these concepts to your students, check out the resources below.
 They’re digital phonics games that are no-prep!

 These activities give your students practice with identifying syllable types AND dividing words up into syllables.

 The games also include audio directions that explain the syllable types and division rules!

 To learn more about how to actually divide words up into syllables, check out this post.